Black adviser quits UK government in wake of racism report - WTMJ

 “(There is a) crisis at No. 10 when it comes to acknowledging and dealing with persistent race inequality,” Woolley said.

 Kasumu had considered quitting in February.
 He wrote a resignation letter, obtained by the BBC, that accused Johnson’s Conservative Party of pursuing “a politics steeped in division.”
-He was persuaded to stay in his job temporarily to work on a campaign encouraging people from ethnic minorities to get vaccinated against the coronavirus.
+He was persuaded to remain temporarily to work on a campaign encouraging people from ethnic minorities to get vaccinated against the coronavirus.

 The Conservative government launched the inquiry into racial disparities in the wake of anti-racism protests last year.
 The panel of experts concluded that while “outright racism” exists in Britain, the country is not “institutionally racist” or “rigged” against ethnic minorities.